The National Association of realtors values urgency over truth, commissions over integrity

 realtor Mind ®™

-I once attended a realtor marketing seminar, and it was fascinating to watch the realtor mind at work.
+I once attended a realtor marketing seminar.
 The presentation included many “reasons to buy” realtors could use in their own

 consultations manipulations with customers.
 There was little or no regard for the veracity of the claims, it only mattered that realtors have something, anything to create urgency in buyers.